dart-lang/pub-dev/doc/help-search.md

   - `has:executable`: Search for packages with Dart files in their `bin/` directory.

+  - `is:wasm-ready`: Search for packages that are ready for WebAssembly.

+  - `is:swiftpm-ready`: Search for Flutter plugins that support Swift Package Manager.

 ## Filters

 The search UI also supports filters.